UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 QoS are used to control access to resources and apply sustainable limits.<br>

 **Important:**<br>
-* mig requires the request of at least 1 MIG slice: gres=gpu:nvidia_a100_80gb_pcie_1g.10gb:1
-* sxm requires the request of at least 1 H100:gres=gpu:h100:1
 * viz for onBunya jobs only
 * onBunya Accelerated Desktops with 2 or 3 GPUs will be submitted with the gpu QoS.
 * gpu still requires that at least one GPU is requested for the job as the default for number of GPUs is zero.